sajidshaikh-01/Ansible/ansible-roles/README.md

 ### Modularity
 Roles allow you to break down complex playbooks into smaller, reusable components.
-Each role handles a specific part of the configuration or setup.
+Each role handles a specific part of the configuration or setup

 ### Reusability
 Once created, roles can be reused across different playbooks and projects.
-This saves time and effort in writing redundant code.
+This saves time and effort in writing redundant code

 ### Maintainability
 By organizing related tasks into roles, it becomes easier to manage and maintain the code.